crawles/markdown_preview/readme_example.md

 Notifications and auto-display can be disabled by default using `%config`.
 If this is done for either option, the flags above will temporarily enable these features.

 ~~~
-SQLConn options
+SQL options
 -------------
-SQLConn.conn_object_name=<Unicode>
+SQL.conn_name=<Unicode>
     Current: u'conn'
     Object name for accessing computing resource environment
-SQLConn.notify_result=<Bool>
+SQL.notify_result=<Bool>
     Current: True
     Notify query result to stdout
-SQLConn.output_result=<Bool>
+SQL.output_result=<Bool>
     Current: True
     Output query result to stdout
 ~~~

 ~~~
-%config SQLConn.output_result = False  # disable browser notifications
+%config SQL.output_result = False  # disable browser notifications
-%config SQLConn.notify_result = False  # disable output to std ou
+%config SQL.notify_result = False  # disable output to std ou
 ~~~

 That’s it!
 Give sql_magic a try and let us know what you think.
 Please submit a pull request for any improvements or bug fixes.

 ### Acknowledgements

 Thank you to Scott Hajek, Greg Tam, and Srivatsan Ramanujam, along with the rest of the Pivotal Data Science team for their help in developing this library.
 Thank you to Lia and Jackie Ho for help with the diagram.
-This library was also inspired from the work of the [ipython-sql](https://github.com/catherinedevlin/ipython-sql) and [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) libraries.
+This library was inspired from and aided by the work of the [ipython-sql](https://github.com/catherinedevlin/ipython-sql) library.